TaNviiR-RiiYaD/Attacker/README.md

 Imo: +8801632964785

-If Anyone give The Tools by Some Money
+If Anyone give you The Tools by Some Money

 You can Inform Me